Gilbert S. Merritt Jr.: Federal judicial service

 President Jimmy Carter nominated him to the United States Court of Appeals for the Sixth Circuit on August 25, 1977, for the seat vacated by Judge William Ernest Miller.
 Merritt was confirmed by the United States Senate on October 29, 1977, and received commission on October 31, 1977.
 Merritt served as Chief Judge of the court from 1989 to 1996.
 He assumed senior status on January 17, 2001.

 Supreme Court consideration

 When Supreme Court Associate Justice Byron White retired in 1993, Merritt was considered a potential nominee, along with Secretary of the Interior Bruce Babbitt and Stephen Breyer of the First Circuit, who was eventually nominated by President Bill Clinton and subsequently joined the Court.
 Thomas L. Friedman, writing for The New York Times at the time, wrote that Merritt "is considered a moderate who would generate some Republican support" but noted that reports of his consideration "drew the ire" of the Simon Wiesenthal Center, which "criticized Judge Merritt for ordering an inquiry into the Justice Department's handling of the extradition of John Demjanjuk, who was convicted of Nazi war crimes by an Israeli court."

-Later life and death
+Person life and later years

+Merritt was married in 1964 to Louise Clark Fort until her death in 1973.
+His 1992 marriage to Robin Saxon ended in divorce in 2006.

 Merritt resided in Nashville and served as an adjunct professor at Vanderbilt University Law School.
-He died on January 17, 2022, his 86th birthday.
+He died on January 17, 2022, on his 86th birthday.
+Merritt was survived by three children, Stroud Merritt, Louise Merritt, and Eli Merritt.